ric2b/Vivaldi-browser/chromium/styleguide/web/web.md

 `<include src="[path]">` reads the file at `path` and replaces the `<include>` tag with the file contents of `[path]`.
 Don't use `<include>` in new JS code;
 [it is being removed.](https://docs.google.com/document/d/1Z18WTNv28z5FW3smNEm_GtsfVD2IL-CmmAikwjw3ryo/edit?usp=sharing#heading=h.66ycuu6hfi9n)
 Instead, use JS imports in new pages and pages that use JS modules.
-Use HTML imports in existing pages that are still using HTML imports/Polymer 2.

 Grit can read and inline resources when enabled via `flattenhtml="true"`.